nosarthur/traj-infra-upgrade/docs/custom-analyzer.md

 This section is for developers who want to write customized trajectory analyzers.
 It can be skipped if you are satisfied as a user of the existing analyzers.

-The main reason for writing one's own analyzer is code decoupling.
+The main reason to write customized analyzer is code decoupling.

 As an introductory example, let's filter a trajectory according to a user selected distance cutoff between two atoms.